iagurban/kit/wiki/core/Home.md

 # Function: catching()

-Executes a function and, if an exception is thrown, executes a fallback function.
+Executes a function and provides a mechanism to handle errors by executing a provided error-handling function.

-## Template

 ## Param

-The function to execute.
-If it runs without throwing, its result is returned.
+The function to execute, which may throw an error.

 ## Param

-The fallback function to execute if the first function throws an exception.
+The error-handling function to execute if an error is thrown.
+Receives the error as its argument.

 ## Call Signature